ppy/osu-wiki/news/2016/2016-08-29-osuremix-contest-1-results.md

 ![](https://osu.ppy.sh/images/headers/news-show-default.jpg)

-A little while ago, we held our first official remix contest for one of osu!'s first ever exclusive tracks - *circles!*, by our in-house composer (and developer!) [nekodex](https://osu.ppy.sh/users/nekodex).
+A little while ago, we held our first official remix contest for one of osu!'s first ever exclusive tracks - *circles!*, by our in-house composer (and developer!) ::nekodex::{ user=102 }.
 21 talented musicians stepped forward and took their own spin on *circles!*, with everything from electronica to dubstep and beyond explored by our intrepid contestants.

 To refresh everyone's memory, the contest is split into two prizes - a staff pick and a community vote.
 The staff pick consists of the members of osu!'s internal team personally voting for their favorite three tracks from the lot.
 The community vote functioned a bit differently, with everyone being given three votes to distribute across their favorite three tracks from the competition.